d-bl/MAE-gf/docs/buildings.md

 ## Lotus building
 The general Lotus scheme looks like the scheme in the picture.
 Of course, other scheme's are possible.
-Building bigger lotus is similair to the building of bigger fish, as illustrated on the [_Fish_][fish-page] page.
+Building bigger lotus is similair to the building of bigger fish.

 ![lotus generator][lotus_gen]